-About This Course Conceptual Physical Science - Physics, Astronomy, Chemistry
+About This Course Conceptual Physical Science - The Full Version

-Thank you for signing up for Conceptual Physical Science-PAC, with its focus on physics, astronomy, and chemistry.
+Thank you for signing up for Conceptual Physical Science Explorations.
 This article is much like a "users guide" to your Conceptual Academy course.
 It's full of many details, which we hope will answer most of your questions.

-1. About Conceptual Physical Science-Physics, Astronomy, Chemistry (PAC)
+1. About Conceptual Physical Science, Full Version

-This course is divided into 6 units, which are divided into lessons.
+This course is divided into 5 units, which are divided into lessons.
 Each lesson is designed to take about one to two weeks to complete with the assumption that the student has other courses and extracurricular activities.
-For this course there are 26 lessons.
+For this course there are 34 lessons, where each lesson corresponds to a textbook chapter.
 This is ample for a full academic year of study.
-If few or no other courses are being taken, then this course could potentially be completed over a single semester or even over a summer term.
-This course makes for a focused introduction to physical science.
-Having completed this course, the student will be in a good position to enroll in one of our more in-depth courses, such Conceptual Physics or Conceptual Chemistry.
+To be clear, this is a survey course covering the basic ideas of physics, chemistry, Earth science, and astronomy.
+As such, this course makes for a nice introduction to each of these fields.
+Greater depth can be accomplished by taking one of our dedicated high school courses in physics or chemistry in a subsequent year.
+This sets the stage for a biology course, which we hope to have available within a few years.